GuildCrafts/skills/A_TRAIL.md

 ## Basic JavaScript in the Browser

 - [ ] can explain how and why to use the DOM Ready event
+- [ ] can query for all the DOM Nodes matching a given css selector
+- [ ] can explain event bubbling
+- [ ] can explain event delegation
+- [ ] can create a DOM Node and inject it into the DOM at a given position
+- [ ] can bind an onClick event handler to a DOM node
+- [ ] can dynamically inject a script tag into the DOM
+- [ ] can create a link to a specific scroll position on the page using an anchor tagx

 ## Basic Web App Architecture